influxdata/docs.influxdata.com-ARCHIVE/content/chronograf/v1.5/guides/live_leaderboard.md

 ### Setup

-**All snippets below can be found [here](https://github.com/influxdb/kapacitor/tree/master/examples/scores)**
+>  **Note:** Copies of the code snippets used here can be found in the  [scores](https://github.com/influxdata/kapacitor/tree/master/examples/scores) example in Kapacitor project on GitHub.

-Our first order of business is to configure Kapacitor to receive the stream of scores.
+First, we need to configure Kapacitor to receive the stream of scores.
-In this case the scores update too often to store all of them in InfluxDB so we will send them directly to Kapacitor.
+In this example, the scores update too frequently to store all of the score data in a InfluxDB database, so the score data will be semt directly to Kapacitor.
-Like InfluxDB you can configure a UDP listener.
+Like InfluxDB, you can configure a UDP listener.

-Add the following section to the end of your Kapacitor configuration.
+Add the following settings the `[[udp]]` secton in  your Kapacitor configuration file (`kapacitor.conf`).

 ```
 [[udp]]